 Travels to school district buildings and professional meetings as required.

-Knowledge, Skills and AbilitiesKnowledge of current teaching methods and educational pedagogy, as well as differentiates instruction based upon student learning styles.
+Knowledge, Skills and AbilitiesKnowledge of current physical education instructional methods, as well as differentiated instruction based upon student learning styles.

 Knowledge of data information systems, data analysis and the formulation of action plans.

 Knowledge of applicable federal and state laws and regulations regarding education and students, as well as relating to health education.

 Knowledge of physiology, health and nutrition, biology and biological functions, anatomy, hygiene, exercise, and best ways to promote physical and mental well-being.

 Ability to use computer network system and software applications as needed.